sfrwmaker/F1-T12-858D/README.md

     The controller will switch-off the Hot Air Gun, waits till the Hot Air gun cooled and power-off itself.
     The new firmware release suports old hardware also.
 Of course, new 'guarantee cool gun feature' will not be available on old hardware.

   Jan 30 2021.
-New hardware and firmware release.
+New hardware and firmware release, 4.01.
 The schematics with relay has been simplified.
   - Support for 'Guarantee cool gun' feature changed.
 New feature requires the hardware to be updated.
 See stm32_T12+858D_v4.sch file in the eagle directory.

+  Feb 01 2021.
+Release 4.02.
+  - Fixed controller hangs after Hot Air Gun cooled issue.